 Recent Data Science Retreat News

-Minimum Skill Level You should be familiar with the basics of at least one programming language well (even if it's not R or Python).
+Minimum Skill Level You should be familiar with the basics of at least one programming language (even if it's not R or Python).
 Placement Test No Interview Yes

 Data Science Retreat Reviews

 - Alex • Senior Data Scientist • Graduate • Course: Data Science • Campus: Berlin • Verified via LinkedInI attended (and graduated) from the very first batch of Data Science Retreat (DSR) which took place in Berlin from the beginning of May to end of July 2014 .

 Since I lot of time has passed since I graduated from this bootcamp / course, I think I can now properly asses the value that DSR added to my own career.
 Furthermore, since I stayed in contact with the bootcamp and the students which attended several of the later batches, I think I can also judge the development of the bootcamp over time.

 Overall, DSR helped my own career tremendously in several ways.
 My salary increased significantly after graduating and finding a new job and continued to increase in the years afterwards as the skills (many acquired at DSR) were in high demand.
 From my experience, this was true for most graduates of my batch as well as later batches.

 The curriculum of the first DSR batch was very relevant for my work after graduating and DSR also helped me to prepare for finding a job and negotiating a better salary etc. Many of the skills I learned at DSR are still relevant for me nowadays.
 A lot of the technical skills / knowledge is out of date now, but this normal for any technical profession, especially for a relatively new discipline as data science.
 At the same time, I think DSR made good adjustments to its curriculum to mirror the changes taking place in the industry, e.g. switching the main programming language from R to Python.